-Former home to the Clark linen milling family, Ardtara is now an attractive, elegantly decorated Victorian country house and, in the caring hands of manager Valerie Ferson, has a genuinely hospitable atmosphere.
-Well-proportioned reception rooms include a proper bar which has access to the recently renovated conservatory and garden, and there are antique furnishings and fresh flowers everywhere.
+Former home to the Clark linen milling family, Ardtara is now an attractive, elegantly decorated Victorian country house.
+It has long been a member of the prestigious Blue Book (Irish Country Houses & Restaurants Association) and, in the caring hands of manager Valerie Ferson, has a warm atmosphere and a well earned reputation for genuine hospitality.

-Breakfast should be a high point, so allow time to enjoy it.
-Ardtara would make an excellent base for exploring this beautiful and unspoilt area.
+Ardtara is a destination in itself, and it would also make an excellent base for exploring this beautiful and unspoilt area.

 Conferences/Banqueting (60); free broadband wi/fi.
 Tennis, golf practice tee.
 No pets.
 Garden, woodland walk.
 Equestrian, fishing (fly & coarse), golf and hunting all nearby.

-Rooms 9 (1 junior suite, 5 executive, 3 family, 1 shower only, 1 ground floor, 1 disabled); B&B £50-60pps, ss £15.
+Rooms 9 (1 junior suite, 5 executive, 3 family, 1 shower only, 1 ground floor, 1 disabled); B&B room rate from £89.
 Children welcome (under 2s free in parents room, cot available, baby sitting arranged). *Short breaks offered.

 Although meals may also be served in the conservatory or bar, the main dining room was previously a snooker room and still has the full Victorian skylight and original hunting frieze, making an unusual setting for fine dining.